matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 ```

 **Question 11: A software developer asks for your help exporting data from a Cloud SQL database.
-he developer tells you which database to export and which bucket to store the export file in, but hasn’t mentioned which
+The developer tells you which database to export and which bucket to store the export file in, but hasn’t mentioned which
 file format should be used for the export file.
 What are the options for the export file format?**

 - JSON and SQL